flatironinstitute/kachery-p2p/README.md

 ### From python:

 Where kachery really shines is in managing files that you want to manipulate in scripts.
-In fact, you can even hand off numpy arrays from one machine to another seamlessly.
+In fact, you can even hand off NumPy arrays from one machine to another seamlessly.

 ```python
 import kachery_p2p as kp